All Episodes

 If you stay around after I count down from five and you're still here, you got no reason to complain.

-You've been warned, right?
+You've been warned, all right?

-Here are the events.
+Here are the events, 30 events.

-Well, these are some of them that were scheduled for sex week at the University of Tennessee, which has been suspended by Chancellor Jimmy Cheek.
+That were scheduled for Sex Week at the University of Tennessee, which has been suspended by Chancellor Jimmy Cheek.

 Getting laid.

-Sex Positivity.
+Sex positivity.

 Queer as a verb.

-Bochicka Boa.
+Bochika Boa.

 How to talk to your parents about sex.